Belgian mood turning against Russian diamonds

 The Belgian foreign ministry could not be reached for comment on Wednesday.

-De Croo has in the past said he wouldn't veto an EU-level ban, but Belgian diplomats have argued it would see the Russian gems go to Dubai and India instead, costing the Kremlin nothing.
+De Croo has, in the past, said he wouldn't veto an EU-level ban.

+But, at the same time, Belgian diplomats have argued it would see the Russian gems go to Dubai and India instead, costing the Kremlin nothing.

 And instead, Belgium has proposed a G7-level scheme to trace and stop purchases of conflict stones by the seven wealthy countries that control the lion's share of the world market.